royhankamil/MFJ-M3-Talent-Growth-AI/README.md

 # MFJ-M3 Talent Growth AI

-This application will help people's talent growth, especially those who have no vision about their future with the help of Artificiall Intelligence.
-This project was initially created to participate in COMPFEST AI Competition themed "Talent Growth" under BEM Fasilkom UI.
+Welcome to the Talent Growth AI Application repository, developed as part of the COMPFEST AI Competition under the theme "Talent Growth" by BEM Fasilkom UI.

-The idea is that when people finished their education but having no skill to continue their life.
-Is it too late?
-Big no!
+## Overview

+The Talent Growth AI Application aims to empower individuals who have completed their education but lack direction in their carreer and skill development.
+Leveraging Artificial Intelligence, this project provides personalized guidance and recommendations to help users discover and enhance their talent, regardless of their current stage in life.